LazaUK/AlexaGadgetKit-LegoEV3/README.md

 ```
 "Alexa, open robot dice roller"
 ```
-, it will use **LaunchRequestHandler** to verify token provided by EV3 Brick.
+It will use **LaunchRequestHandler** to verify token provided by EV3 Brick.
 If successful, it will verbally confirm interface activation.
 It will also keep handling events from EV3 Brick for 10 minutes.
 ```
     let speechOutput = "Ho-ho-ho, Chappie's voice interface activated";
         return handlerInput.responseBuilder